 We treat a number of different tearing problems, both simple and complex.
-We may treat dry eyes by placing punctal plugs or punctal occlusion.
 Occasionally tightening and raising the lower eyelid will improve dry eyes as well.
-We also treat children with congenital nasolacrimal duct obstructions.
 This can be repaired by probing or placing a temporary silicone tube in the duct.
 Tearing problems in adults may be related to a narrow punctum or obstruction of the nasolacrimal duct within the nose.
 This is an example of a patient with a tear drainage blockage that developed into a tear duct infection known as dacryocystitis.
 Dr. Iyengar was able to fix this problem with antibiotics and surgery.

 Partial or complete nasolacrimal duct obstructions usually require an outpatient procedure such as a dacryocystorhinostomy or DCR.
 This procedure can be performed endoscopically or via a small incision on the side of the nose.
 A small tube is inserted at the time of surgery and then removed in the office at a later date.